Chennai 2 Singapore (soundtrack)

 Chennai 2 Singapore is the soundtrack album for the 2017 Tamil film of the same name directed by Abbas Akbar.
 The soundtrack and score for the film is composed by Ghibran who planned to release the film's audio in six countries via road travel, which is something unique for a South Indian film.
 The album featuring six tracks were released one by one so as to cover all six countries through this drive.

-The promotional audio drive began on 1 June 2016 and ended on 31 July 2016, in which the team started its drive from Chennai and travelled to Bhutan, Myanmar, Thailand, Malaysia and the drive ended in Singapore.
-The album also released in streaming platforms, with an exclusive iTunes release on 1 August 2016 and in all platforms on 15 August, and was released in CD on 5 September.
+The promotional audio drive began on 12 August 2016 and ended on 11 September 2016, in which the team started its drive from Chennai and travelled to Bhutan, Myanmar, Thailand, Malaysia and the drive ended in Singapore.
+The album also released in streaming platforms, on the last day of the drive.
 The songs opened with mixed reviews from critics but was well received by audience for its "city based numbers" in the music album.
 The first song "Vaadi Vaadi" opened with positive response from audiences and eventually topped the charts in all radio stations and music streaming services.

 Background

+"While there are three romantic numbers, the other three will be experimental.
+I feel they will appeal to the youth.
+Everyone has a crazy, whacky side that they don't reveal — this film gave me a chance to express that side of me, musically."